peterruchr/py-consent-sign/README.md

 These are **functional examples** of Consent Signature.
 It does not illustrate how to implement the solution in a production environment, it merely illustrates the API calls required to make the flow work as expected.
 It can be viewed as a jumping-off point for your app implementation.

-This example follows the documentation at (TODO).
+This example follows the documentation at https://developer.signicat.com/documentation/signing/signing-consent-signature/.

-PS: Documentation will be made available as soon as it's ready.

 **Dependencies**: